How 5G got tied up in the US trade war with China

 We tested 5G speeds in 13 cities.
 Here's what we found: Faster speed versus more coverage.
 That's the most important issue for 5G networks today.

-Discuss: How 5G got tied up in the US trade war with China
+Discuss: How 5G got tied up in a trade war between Trump and China

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.